hallzy/dotfiles/README.md

 for commits.

 ###Usage
-  To use any of these, just go copy the files into the corresponding folders of your ~/ directory.
+  To use these just copy the stuff that you want to the corresponding folder in your ~/ directory.

-  To use everything, just copy all the contents of homefolder to ~/ or run the ./copy_to_home bash script.
+  To use everything, just copy all the the files and directories to your ~/ Direcctory.

-  copy-from-home-to-here is a script that I use to copy these files from my ~/ directory to this repo so that I can easily push changes to github.

 #Preinstalled vim Plugins
 This .vim directory has preinstalled vim plugins.
 These plugins include: